We're Open

 3. Fix Plumbing Issues Early

 Leaks or slow-moving drains become hidden breeding grounds for larvae.
 It is important to note that drain problems like these allow infestations to persist.
-Contact a professional immediately if you notice recurring moisture.
+Contact a professional promptly if you notice recurring moisture.

 4. Install Drain Covers